Welcome

 Dirty Bones | Soho

 The pancakes are gigantic.
 The cocktails are potent.
-And you can get crumpets topped with 12-hour slow-cooked short rib, poached eggs and hollandaise… This brunch might end up turning into a brinner.
+And you can get waffles topped with shredded duck, poached eggs and hollandaise… This brunch might end up turning into a brinner.

 Timings: